mschauer/Bridge.jl/README.md

 The layout/api was originally written to be compatible with SimonDanisch's package [FixedSizeArrays.jl](https://github.com/SimonDanisch/FixedSizeArrays.jl).
 It was refactored to be compatible with [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).

+The example programs in the example/ directory have additional dependencies: ConjugatePriors and a plotting library.